Thursday, August 6, 2015

 We purchased the pictures that we had taken before boarding the DUCK, which cost us @21.73.

-We ride on highway 13 through Missouri going through Kimberling City, which is also along the Table Rock Lake.
+We ride on Highway 13 through Missouri, passing Kimberling City, which is also on Table Rock Lake.

 Kimberling City

-We rode over some steep and curved roads along the Arkansas and Missouri line, passing through Roaring River State Park.
+We rode over some steep, curving roads along the Arkansas-Missouri line, passing through Roaring River State Park.

-We arrived in Rogers just before dark and stopped at Chick-fil-a cost $10.50.
+We arrived in Rogers just before dark and stopped at Chick-fil-a, which cost $10.50.

 We charged $27.24 for our Best Buy Card.

-We went back to the hotel, to our room, put on our swimsuits and set in the hot tub.
+We went back to the hotel, to our room, put on our swimsuits, and got into the hot tub.

-Before we went to get into the hot hubby went to check out the poolroom.
+Before we got into the hot tub, Hubby went to check out the pool room.

 While he was there, two women were enraged because a bearded man had dropped his shorts and put on his swimsuit in front of them.

-The man was still in the pool when we came down, he did not say much; he just sat in the pool.
+The man was still in the pool when we came down; he said little, just sitting in it.

-Our stay in the hot was brief and the pool was too cold for a swim so we returned to our room and went to bed.
+Our stay at the hotel was brief, and the pool was too cold for swimming, so we returned to our room and went to bed.

 Day 4: Wednesday, August 15, 2012

-After a good nights sleep, a shower, we pack our bags and walked downstairs for breakfast.
+After a good night's sleep and a shower, we pack our bags and walk downstairs for breakfast.

 We split a waffle.

-I added whip cream, & blueberries to mine along with a piece of sausage.
+I added whipped cream and blueberries to mine, along with a piece of sausage.

-We rode over to the Museum of Native American Art Museum 202 SW 0 Bentonville Arkansas, which opened at 9:00 A.M. and were there until 10:22am.
+We rode over to the Museum of Native American Art, 202 SW 0 Bentonville, Arkansas, which opened at 9:00 A.M. and were there until 10:22 A.M.

-I bought three postcards at the Museum of Native American Art @ 2.00each for total of $6.54
+I bought three postcards at the Museum of Native American Art @ $2.00 each for a total of $6.54

 Museum of Native American Art Museum